PeterMyer/Byte-RecipeReader/README.md

 ## Future Iterations
 In its current state Byte is largely an MVP and has multiple opportunities for improvement.
 Below is a list of some future improvements I intend to make on the project.

-### OCR Selection UI
-The process of Upload Img > Crop Img > Drag and Drop Img > OCR > Verify > Recipe Form > Save is extremely clunkly and requires multiple pages.
-In future iterations of Byte I intend to streamline this process and ideally reduce to one page.

 ### Nutritional Info Selection
 Byte defaults to the first result from the USDA API.
 In a future version users should be able to see what food options are available, select the one they think matches each ingredient best, and then Byte should update the nutritional estimate based on their selection.